A list of Order of the Ancients characters in the historical portion of Assassin's Creed Origins.

 - Slashed Throat: This is how he dies and how Aya finally silences his taunts.

-- Skunk Stripe: Has a white strike going through his beard.
+- Skunk Stripe: Has a white stripe going through his beard.

 Pothinus, The Scorpion